rackerlabs/genestack/docs/openstack-glance.md

         --from-literal=password="$(< /dev/urandom tr -dc _A-Za-z0-9 | head -c${1:-32};echo;)"
 ```

+!!! info

-> Before running the Glance deployment you should configure the backend which is defined in the
-  `helm-configs/glance/glance-helm-overrides.yaml` file.
-The default is a making the assumption we're running with Ceph deployed by
-  Rook so the backend is configured to be cephfs with multi-attach functionality.
-While this works great, you should consider all of
-  the available storage backends and make the right decision for your environment.
+    Before running the Glance deployment you should configure the backend which is defined in the `helm-configs/glance/glance-helm-overrides.yaml` file.
+The default is a making the assumption we're running with Ceph deployed by Rook so the backend is configured to be cephfs with multi-attach functionality.
+While this works great, you should consider all of the available storage backends and make the right decision for your environment.

 ## Run the package deployment